markormesher/tedium/README.md

 # Chores to execute against this repo.
 # Each chore is defined as a Git repo URL and a directory within that repo, plus extra optional configuration as below.
+# If a chore has the same URL and domain as one discovered from the `extends` config above their definitions will be merged.
 # Optional.
 chores:
   - url: "https://github.com/example/my-tedium-chores",